Improve the Security of Your Mobile Applications

 Mobile App and Mobile Code Security Risks

-There are 2 main categories of mobile code security risks.
-The category of Malicious Functionality is a list of unwanted and dangerous mobile code behaviors that are stealthily placed in a Trojan app that the user is tricked into installing.
-The user thinks they are installing a game or utility and instead get hidden spyware, phishing UI, or unauthorized premium dialing.
+The category of malicious functionality is a list of unwanted and dangerous mobile code behaviors that are stealthily placed in a Trojan app that the user is tricked into installing.
+Users think they are installing a game or utility and instead get hidden spyware, phishing UI or unauthorized premium dialing.

 The Mobile Code Security Stack